jarircse16/Country_Restriction_Firewall/README.md

 # Country_Restriction_Firewall
-Block access from a specific country i.e india
+# Block access from a specific country i.e india
+# To use it ,include it in the config.php